-Vertebrates are the most advanced species of the animal kingdom.
-They are the animals with well defined internal skeleton system, having a unique backbone.
-They consist of numerous bones.
-The spinal cord runs along the body between the caudal and cranial regions connecting to the nerve tissues.
+Vertebrates are the most advanced of species in the animal kingdom.
+Members possess a well defined internal skeleton system, which includes a backbone.
+In humans, the spinal cord runs along the body between the caudal and cranial regions connecting to the nerve tissues.
 Vertebrates also have more complex and specialized organ systems when compared to invertebrates.
 Organ systems like the respiratory systems are quite complex, with many additional functions.
 Even the sensory organs are more advanced, which helps vertebrates adapt to their respective environment.

-On an average, the overall count of vertebrates existing on the planet earth is around 57,000 to 58000.
+On average, the overall count of vertebrates existing on planet earth is around 57,000 to 58,000.

-Examples of vertebrate include the members of Chordates, mammals, birds, fish, reptiles, and amphibians.
-The main characteristics of the vertebrates have bilaterally symmetrical bodies and brain covered by the skull.
+Examples of vertebrate include all chordates such as mammals, birds, fish, reptiles, and amphibians etc. The main characteristics of the vertebrates are that members have bilaterally symmetrical bodies and a brain enclosed by a skull.